k11n/konstellation/docs/README.md

 - title: Production ready
   details: Built on years of experience with running production Kubernetes clusters.
 Konstellation provides an integrated stack including load balancing, autoscaling, and release management.
 - title: Optimized for AWS
-  details: Konstellation is initially optimized to work with AWS EKS.
-It helps you to set up and manage secure EKS clusters, nodepools, VPCs, and load balancers.
+  details: Konstellation has been thorougly optimized to work with AWS.
+It helps you to set up and manage EKS clusters, nodepools, VPCs, and load balancers.
+It integrates it all to provide a secure and robust apps platform.
 footer: MIT Licensed | Copyright © 2019-2020 David Zhao
 ---
 ## App to deployment in minutes

 Your time is precious, and it shouldn't be spent on messing with the deployment stack.
 While Kubernetes provides the scale and efficient resource utilization, it's *raw*, forcing users to think in resources.
-Konstellation is a layer on top of Kubernetes focused around apps (or services).
+Konstellation is a layer on top of Kubernetes focused around apps.

 ```text
 % kon cluster create